-The Venetians called this southernmost Ionian island Fiore di Levante, the Flower of the East.
-Its nobility and fertility made it the jewel of their empire.
-Today’s visitors would agree, though they come for its iconic beaches – Lagana, Tsilivi, Argassi, Kalamaki, Alykes – where British, French and Italians know how to have a good time.
+The Venetians called Zakynthos Fiore di Levante, the Flower of the East and its nobility and fertility made it the jewel of their empire.
+Today’s visitors to the southernmost Ionian island would agree, though they come mostly for its iconic beaches – Lagana, Tsilivi, Argassi, Kalamaki, Alykes – where British, French and Italians know how to have a good time.

-The sea and coast around Zakynthos were picked for Greece’s first marine park.
+The sea around Zante was picked for Greece’s first marine park.
 This is where the rare caretta caretta sea turtles lay their eggs.
-In spring, these endangered creatures set off for Zante from the Libyan Sea and the southern Adriatic, not because they like the swim but because nature tells them to lay their eggs in the sands of Gerakas, Dafni, Kalamaki, Marathonisi and, especially, Sakania, east of Laganas, as they always have.
+In spring, these endangered creatures set off for Zakynthos from the Libyan Sea and the southern Adriatic, not because they like the swim but because nature tells them to lay their eggs in the sands of Gerakas, Dafni, Kalamaki, Marathonisi and, especially, Sakania, east of Laganas, as they always have.
 If you’re lucky enough to witness this spectacle, please don’t disturb these beautiful creatures or their eggs.

 The Strofades, more islands to explore

 Locals claim that Mick Jagger hails from the village of Kiliomeno (which translates as rolling) and that’s why he named his band The Rolling Stones.
-This is a big local tease but nobody’s kidding when it comes to extolling the virtues of this delightful settlement.
-Take your time to admire its traditional architectural style and old homes which resemble fortresses.
+This is a big local tease but nobody’s kidding when it comes to singing the virtues of this delightful settlement.
+Take your time to admire the traditional architectural style of Zante and old homes which resemble fortresses.

-Set aside some time for a visit to an island winery, some of which go back centuries.
+Set aside some time for a visit to a local winery, some of which go back centuries.
 Hundreds of hectares are devoted to vineyards and there are more than 60 different grape varietals.

 Experience the best of Zakynthos